for Minneapolis Public Schools.

 for Minneapolis Public Schools

 Nine years ago, I made a leap of faith that Minneapolis shared my vision for every child having access to a great public school in their neighborhood, regardless of zip code.
 Promising to work towards that vision with the community, I ran and won a citywide seat on the Minneapolis School Board.
 As your Citywide School Board Member, I’ve worked with families, students, educators, staff and community members to increase equity across schools with the goal of improving our students’ educational experiences.
 I have focused my efforts on fiscal stability, equitable access to educational opportunities, policy work that removes barriers to academic success and addresses institutional racism, and ensuring that an equity lens and accountability are foundational to all of the work.

 While I have been a tested public servant for the past seven years, I view myself as a mom first.
-One of the greatest joys of my life has been raising two graduates of Minneapolis Public Schools, along with my youngest who is currently an eighth grader at Justice Page Middle School.
+One of the greatest joys of my life has been raising two graduates of Minneapolis Public Schools, along with my youngest who is currently an freshman at Southwest High school.
 As a mom and School Board Member, I have committed my time and energy to advocating for Minneapolis Public Schools and various issues that intersect with PreK-12 public education including homelessness, health disparities, safety, and efforts to decriminalize poverty in our city.

 In my two terms on the Minneapolis School Board, I am proud of the work I’ve accomplished with fellow board members and community leaders, including:

 - Addressing overcrowding in classrooms by reopening and expanding schools throughout the city including Washburn, Southwest, Sanford, Seward, Follwell, Justice Page, Lake Harriet, Keewaydin, Hiawatha, Loring and Webster.